 Vitamin B12 is an essential nutrient that plays a vital role in many aspects of your health.
 It helps maintain healthy nerve cells, supports brain function, assists in the production of DNA and red blood cells, and works with other B vitamins to regulate various bodily functions.
-However, not everyone gets enough vitamin B12 from their diet, especially older adults, vegans, vegetarians, and people with certain medical conditions or medications that affect absorption.
-In this article, we will explore the benefits of vitamin B12, the best food sources, and how to prevent or treat deficiency by adding vitamin B12 foods in diet or meal plan,
+The foods containing vitamin B12 are primarily animal meat, fish, eggs, and dairy.
+Vegetarians, people who are pregnant or nursing, and others who are at risk of deficiency may need to take supplements.
+In this article, we will explore the benefits of vitamin B12, the best food sources, and how to prevent or treat deficiency by adding vitamin B12 foods to your diet or meal plan,

 Benefits of Vitamin B12 Foods